josiahjswab/slack-bot/README.md

  >in the *message input* in any sdcs slack channel.

 **Type in**
+> **/doorbell**
-> - **/doorbell** to ring the bell (This sends a message to the *key* channel - alerting the staff to open front door).
+- To ring the bell (This sends a message to the *key* channel - alerting the staff to open front door).
-> - a *"Got in"* button will be displayed in a private channel to the user, this is pressed to notify the staff that the user is or is not in the building.
+- A *"Got in"* button will be displayed in a private channel to the user, this is pressed to notify the staff that the user is or is not in the building.

+> **/checkin**
-> - Type in **/checkin** to check in.
+- To check in.
-(a link to the geolocation landing page to verify location and checkin ability will be displayed.)
+- A link to the geolocation landing page to verify location and checkin ability will be displayed.
 Click the link to go to the Geolocation website.
 Click the find me button, wait for the coordinates to appear, and then click submit to check in.
-(This creates a timestamp on the server, the user will also be sent a reminder by 9:00am to checkin, if they haven't before hand) :clock9:
+- This creates a timestamp on the server, the user will also be sent a reminder by 9:00am to checkin, if they haven't before hand.

+> **/checkout**
-> - Type in **/checkout** to check out.
+- To check out.
-(This creates a timestamp on the server, the user will also be sent a reminder by 5:50PM to checkout before they leave.)
+- This creates a timestamp on the server, the user will also be sent a reminder by 5:50PM to checkout before they leave.
-Click the link to go to the Geolocation website.
+- Click the link to go to the Geolocation website.
 Click the find me button, wait for the coordinates to appear, and then click submit to check out.

--if they havent fully checked out by 6:15pm another reminder will be sent (Are you still here?) with two buttons (Yes/No).
+- If they haven't fully checked out by 6:15pm another reminder will be sent (Are you still here?) with two buttons (Yes/No).

--If **yes** is selected (they will be sent a link to the geolocation landing page to verify location and checkout will be displayed.)
+    - If **yes** is selected (they will be sent a link to the geolocation landing page to verify location and checkout will be displayed.)

--If **no** it will automatically check them out and add a location penalty to their log.
+    - If **no** it will automatically check them out and add a location penalty to their log.

--If the user is still not checked out by 6:20pm,  a message will be displayed informing them that they are automatically checked out.
-Also a penalty will added to their log. :clock630:
+- If the user is still not checked out by 6:20pm,  a message will be displayed informing them that they are automatically checked out.
+Also a penalty will added to their log.

+> **/standup**
-> - Type in **/standup** to trigger the standup dialog.
+- To trigger the standup dialog.
-(a survey form will appear with three stand up questions for the students to submit to the staff.
-Students can cancel the form and be prompted to remember to submit later on in the day.)
+- A survey form will appear with three stand up questions for the students to submit to the staff.
+Students can cancel the form and be prompted to remember to submit later on in the day.
 - All submitted stand ups will be cleared from cache at 11:59pm.

 ## Back End

 Loopback used for server setup.
-Please view server/boot folder for models/relationships.
+Please view common/models folder for models/relationships.

+### Authorizing Google Authenticated Users
+1. Create a new user associated with your Google account:
+    - With the site running, click the button to log in using your account on Google and follow the instructions to enter your email and password.
+You will be redirected back to the login page because Google has authenticated you, and LoopBack has created a user for you, but you are not yet authorized to view the pages.

+2. Grant the new user admin privilege using either `/explorer` or your MongoDB instance:
+    - If in explorer, log in with the admin credentials you created on server boot and set the access token with the response id.
+    - Create a new RoleMapping:
+        - principalType: "USER"
+        - principalId: \< the id of the user created in step 1 >
+        - roleId: \< the id of the admin role created on server boot >
+3. You should now be able to log in to the site with your Google credentials

 :copyright: 2019 NOWW/SDCS